 - Theft of an amount less than $50 in value

 In addition, certain alcohol-related crimes, such as minors in possession and public intoxication are typically charged as Class C misdemeanors and may be expunged, even if there was a plea bargain.
 The same is true for many minor drug offenses.

 You may be eligible for expunction of a Class C misdemeanor in Texas if you can show that you have completed all requirements of sentencing, and that you were not convicted of a felony during the five year period prior to your detention on the misdemeanor charge.
 In Texas, to have your Class C misdemeanor expunged, you must agree to and complete “deferred adjudication probation.”

 At the law office of Bailey & Galyen, we provide a free initial consultation to every client.
-To set up an appointment with an experienced Texas class action attorney, send us an email or call our offices at one of the convenient locations listed below.
-Our phones are answered 24 hours a day, seven days a week.
+To set up an appointment with an experienced Texas criminal defense attorney, contact us online or call us at 844-402-2992.
+We will take your call 24 hours a day, seven days a week.